rhiot/gitbook/cloudplatform/paas/cloud-paas.md

 # Cloud PaaS

-PaaS Cloud Platform is opinionated, Docker container based, installation of Cloud Platform.
-You just [execute the installation script](starting.md) and can immediately take advantage if preconfigured installation of Cloud Platform.
+Cloud PaaS is an opinionated, Docker container based, installation of Rhiot cloud.
+All you have to to in order to start Cloud PaaS is [executing the installation script](../starting.md).
+As soon as startup script is executed, you can take an advantage of preconfigured installation of Cloud PaaS.

 ## Loading custom startup script

-PaaS script looks for the `~/.rhiot/paas.config` script file when starting PaaS platform.
+PaaS script looks up for the `~/.rhiot/paas.config` script file when starting PaaS platform.
 If the file exists, it will be interpreted as a Bash script and executed.
 So for example to start a csutom Docker container when starting PaaS, add the following line to the `~/.rhiot/paas.config` file: